Looking to make new connections in the food system community to exchange ideas and discuss new projects and job opportunities.

 Design by me via www.Moo.com

-Throughout my 14 year career at the NIH, my administrative and project management roles helped to "facilitate science" by supporting NIH leadership.
-I am proud of my work so far and now that my graduate studies at Johns Hopkins BSPH are complete, I'm excited for the opportunity to be on the other side, as a researcher.
+Throughout my 15 year career at the NIH, my administrative and project management roles helped to "facilitate science" by supporting NIH leadership.

 Achieving food justice would require that all people have access to affordable housing, food, health care, fair wages, reliable transportation and live in a healthy environment.